nth-commit/GalaxyCheck/docs/decisions.md

 If we are successful, it means we will get sampling and printing of properties for free, and there will be less code to maintain.

 2021-01-05

+## Property iterations are lazy

+A property is a generator.

+However, it's facets, some input values and a function, should be stored on the generator iteration, rather than storing the evaluated result.

+This allows a property to leverage operators that are present on generators, such as `Where()` in useful ways, as they can operate on the inputs.

+2021-01-10